visaplan/visaplan.recipe.symlinks/README.rst

 Features
 --------

-- Creates sybolic links for every resource which is registered to a Zope instance.
+- Creates symbolic links for every resource which is registered to a Zope instance.

   This allows those resources to be served by the front http server rather than